Teriks/LibLSLCC/BUILD.md

 LibLSLCC should start building.

+# Python Build Scripts

+Python 3 is required to run the python build scripts.

+**create-binary-release.py** can be used to create a timestamped binary release zip of the library.

+The installer files and created library zip will be placed in the folder specified by --dir, or 'BinaryRelease' in the build directory if --dir is not specified.

+you should call it with the python3 executable on *nix.

+On windows you can install python3 and click it, or use the command line if you want to specify any options.

+Running it with:

+	python3 create-binary-release.py -h

+will show the script options.

+===

+**clean.py** simply cleans all configurations/platforms of the build when you run it.

 # About Build Warnings

 Expect LibraryScrapingTools to warn you about a missing "Mono.Data.Sqlite" reference when building on Windows.